cwarden45/COHCAP/README.md

 However, if you are trying to use some functions in the development version and are having issues installing the development version of COHCAP, you can try directly installing from this location using [devtools](https://github.com/hadley/devtools):

-If you haven't already installed devtools, you can install the package from CRAN (`install.packages("devtools")`).
+If you haven't already installed devtools, you can install the package from CRAN using `install.packages("devtools")`.
 Once installed, you can run the following commands:

  ```R
  library("devtools")